yzyii/luashitacast/DO_NOT_DELETE.md

 - RDM - Add HQ Blue Cotehardie behaviour
 - Removes background from UI Display, Switches Font and Colour to better match HXUI
 - RDM - Add a DRK SJ MP constant for convenience

+### v1.3.22
+- BRD Add a set for HP Down that equips before Precast for songs